Meet Our Board Representatives

 Vice Chair Of Board of Directors, MarylandOnline

 Dr. Michael Mills is the Vice President of E-Learning, Innovative and Teaching Excellence at Montgomery College in Montgomery County, Maryland.
-He leads a team that focuses on quality, innovation, and incorportation of new technologies into the learning environment.
+He leads a team that focuses on quality, innovation, and incorporation of new technologies into the learning environment.
 Recent initiatives have included working with faculty to use mobile applications and open education resources in their classrooms.
 The emphasis on technology is centered around increasing student engagement whether the courses are face-to-face or in a distance format.

-Director of instructional Design and Online Learning, The Community College of Baltimore County
+Director of Instructional Design and Online Learning, The Community College of Baltimore County

 Dionne Thorne has 10 years of experience in higher education designing and facilitating distance education and face-to-face undergraduate courses and professional development offerings.
-Dionne is also an adjunct faculty member at The Community College of Baltimore county.
+Dionne is also an adjunct faculty member at The Community College of Baltimore County.
 She serves on the Maryland Distance Learning Association Distance Board as well as the Center for Excellence and the Teaching Advisory Board.
-Dionne holds a BA from Howard Universtiy, MA in Government from LeHigh University, and a MA in Instructional System Development from University of Maryland, Baltimore County.
+Dionne holds a BA from Howard Universtiy, MA in Government from LeHigh University, and a MA in Instructional System Development from the University of Maryland, Baltimore County.
 She is pursuing a Masters at Capella University.

 Dean, Occupational Education, Wor Wic Community College